Board Appeal Tribunal for workers

 Text

-You can ask the Board Appeal Tribunal (the tribunal) to review any decision made by the appeals department.
-The tribunal is comprised of two or more members of the board who are unbiased and who will rule fairly on appeals from both workers and employers.
+You can ask the Board Appeal Tribunal (the tribunal) to review any decision made by the appeals department or the assessment committee.
+The tribunal is the WCB’s final level of appeal.
+It is made up of two or more members of the WCB who are unbiased and who will rule fairly on appeals from workers and employers.

 The tribunal has full authority in all matters arising from The Workers’ Compensation Act, 2013 (the Act).
-It has the same powers as the Court of Queen’s Bench.
+It has the same powers as the Court of King’s Bench.
 It can ask witnesses to appear and to give statements under oath.
 It can ask that evidence be produced at any time in the appeal process.
-The tribunal is not bound by any legal precedent.
-It will make decisions on the real merits of each case to be fair and reasonable.
+The tribunal is not bound by legal precedent.
+The tribunal will make decisions on the real merits of each case to be fair and reasonable.
 The tribunal must base its decisions within the language of the Act.

 Filing an appeal